EESSI/docs/docs/blog/posts/2024/06/espresso-portable-test-run.md

 we also had to create a small wrapper script for the [`orted` command](https://www.open-mpi.org/doc/v4.1/man1/orted.1.php) that is used by [Open MPI](https://www.open-mpi.org) to start processes on remote nodes.
-This is necessary because `mpirun` launches `orted`, which must be run in an environment is which the EESSI repository is mounted.
+This is necessary because `mpirun` launches `orted`, which must be run in an environment in which the EESSI repository is mounted.
 If not, MPI startup will fail with an error like "`error: execve(): orted: No such file or directory`".